Daniel-Ze/sequence_annotation/README.md

 	>python /path/to/the/script/extract_fasta.py /path/to/the/sequence/neme/file/SeqIDs.txt /path/to/the/multi/fasta/file/Sequences.fa

 The script will output a .fa file in the working directory with the fasta file and it will output the sequences in the terminal.

-## Extract conding sequences from a fasta file
+## Extract gene sequences from a fasta file
-Script to extract coding sequences from a fasta file using a .gff3 annotation file.
+Script to extract gene sequences (UTR,Exon,Intron) from a multi fasta file using a .gff3 annotation file.

-### Working with exCDSGFF.py
+### Working with exGeneGFF.py
 Files needed:
-- gff3 file with only the CDS positions genes (use grep -E "cds" or "CDS" and redirect to new file.gff3)
+- gff3 file with only gene positions (use grep -E "gene" or "Gene" and redirect to new file.gff3)
-- fasta.fa file with single or multiple sequences from which the CDSs will be extracted
+- fasta.fa file with single or multiple sequences from which the genes will be extracted

 Example input .gff3 file:
 ```